Domestic Violence Education for Florida Nurses

 Although domestic violence is found in all walks of life, those who live in poverty face additional challenges.
-Poverty damages health and wellbeing in countless ways; exposure to domestic violence is just one.
-When DV and persistent poverty intersect, they limit coping options.
-Both poverty and DV lead to stress, feelings of powerlessness, and social isolation, which combine to produce posttraumatic stress disorder, depression, and other emotional difficulties (Goodman et al., 2009).
+The CDC (2019) lists poverty as a risk factor for intimate partner violence.
+Poverty damages health and well-being in countless ways; exposure to domestic violence is just one.
+When violence and poverty intersect, they limit coping options.
+Both poverty and violence lead to stress, feelings of powerlessness, and social isolation, which combine to produce posttraumatic stress disorder, depression, and other emotional difficulties.

-The double jeopardy of poverty and DV challenges abused women and the healthcare and social service professionals responsible for protecting them.
+The double jeopardy of poverty and violence challenges victims and the healthcare and social service professionals responsible for protecting them.
 Intervening to stop the violence is only the first step.
 Issues of income, housing, and healthcare—both mental and physical—must also be addressed.
-For instance, research shows that domestic violence is a primary cause of homelessness for women and families.
-A study in Massachusetts showed that 63% of homeless women were survivors of DV (National Alliance to End Homelessness, 2014).
+For example, in 2019, approximately 48,000 beds were set aside for survivors of domestic violence in the United States on any single night (National Alliance to End Homelessness, 2020).

 Families stressed by illness, unemployment, alcohol, and/or drug use are more likely to experience violence.
 This is particularly true with elder abuse, especially if the older person is frail or mentally impaired, the caregiver is poorly prepared for the task, or needed resources are unavailable.
 Adult children who abuse their parents frequently suffer from mental and emotional disorders, alcoholism, drug addiction, and/or financial problems that make them dependent on the parents for support.
 These families respond to tension or conflict with violence because they have not learned any other way to respond.